grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 }
 ```

-When calling `GetHashCode()` multiple times on instances of this class, it's going to return 1,2,3,4,5,6,7... and so on.
+When calling `GetHashCode()` on an instance of this class multiple times, it's going to return 1,2,3,4,5,6,7... and so on.
 This is because the `_i` field is in fact a piece of mutable state and it is modified every time we request a hash code.
 Now, I assume no sane person would write code like this, but on the other hand, the language does not restrict it.
 So assuming such an evil class would come to existence in a code base that uses the `DateWithZone`, let's see what could be the consequence on this type.

-First, let's imagine someone does the following:
+First, let's imagine someone doing the following:

 ```csharp
 var date = new DateWithZone(new EvilZoneId());